morethanyell/ask-ai-cla-malicious-score-splnk-cmd/README.md

 ## 🔐 API Key Setup

+#### Button [ Add New LLM Provider ] (actuall add new API credential)
-- During the first launch of the app, a Splunk user with Admin role would be redirected to setup page
+- On first launch, a Splunk user with Admin role will be redirected to the setup page.
-    - NOTE: Users who don't have the Admin role will not be able to set up an API key or view the Configuration page.
+    - ⚠️ Note: Users without the Admin role cannot set up an API key or view the Configuration page.

-- Add your OpenAI Developer Platform API Key and give it a unique name
+    Form Fields
+- Name : Provide a short, unique identifier for your API credential.
+    - Special characters are not allowed
+    - Whitespace will be replaced with hyphens
+    - This name acts as the primary key used in the `api_name` command parameter
+    - e.g., "My First ChatGPT" becomes: my-first-chatgpt
+- Description : Add a brief summary—such as project purpose or key expiration date.
+- LLM Provider : Pick the provider from the dropdown.
+Straightforward.
+- Model : Optionally override the default model.
+    - Examples: gemini-2.5-flash-lite-preview-06-17, gpt-4.1-2025-04-14
+    - Invalid model names will throw an error.
+- API Key : Paste your secret key here.
+Handle with care.

+#### Button [ Add New LLM Provider ] (modify existing)
+- If the name you enter already exists, the credential will be updated—not duplicated.
+    - For example, if a credential with Name = "bard" already exists, re-submitting with "bard" will overwrite its description, provider, model, and secret key.

+#### Button [ Delete Selected ]
+- Click to delete the selected credential(s).
+(You know what this does.
+No surprises.)
 ---

 ## 🧪 Usage

 This app comes with an authorize.conf that defines a role called "can_run_claaiscore".
 Only users with Admin and this role can view the app and run the command.
 However the custom command may be ran everywhere as it is exported globally.

 ```spl
 | your_search_here